ArchieAtkinson/CppTemplate/README.md

   - `Cmake: Configure` and press enter
 - You can now continue the guide.

----

 ## End Note
-I plan to expand this project over time to cover more us cases and platforms.
-Feel free to create issues if you are having problem and I'll do my best to help, please be as descriptive as possible.
-Pull request are also welcome to improve the current template or add more.
+This repo is designed to help people new to C++ get started.
+I'm still fairly new to CMake, C++ and Open Source project.
+I would love any feedback, so please raise an Issue on the Github page if you have any!
+If you have any issues with the steps in this repo, just create an issue on Github and I'll do my best to help!